Alcohol Can Disrupt Gene Expression

 - Grain Vodka: Made from grains like wheat, rye, corn, or barley.
 Wheat and rye vodkas are popular for their clean, crisp flavors.

-- Potato Vodka: Made from potatoes, it’s rich and creamy in texture, and a good option for those sensitive to gluten
+- Potato Vodka: Made from potatoes, it is rich and creamy in texture, and a good option for those sensitive to gluten.

 - Fruit Vodka: Some vodkas are distilled from fruits like grapes or apples, which have subtle fruity undertones.